 Recent Pastors of Bethel African Methodist Episcopal Church include:

 The Reverends James Hatcher, T.M.
 Greene; John D. Bright (who became a Bishop of our A.M.E.
-Denomination in 1960); Andrew A. Hughey; Charles S. Spivey, Jr.; J. G. Harris; Reuben C. Eberhardt; A. Sumpter (for a three-month interim); Rufus Arterberry; Presiding Elder Arthur L. Maura; Presiding Elder Samson M. Cooper; Presiding Elder James H. McLemore, Rev. Nathaniel Colvin III, Presiding Elder Charles Holmes (for a brief interim), Rev. Dr. Steven A. Jackson, Rev. Erwin McIntosh, and the current pastor Rev. Dale Snyder.
+Denomination in 1960); Andrew A. Hughey; Charles S. Spivey, Jr.; J. G. Harris; Reuben C. Eberhardt; A. Sumpter (for a three-month interim); Rufus Arterberry; Presiding Elder Arthur L. Maura; Presiding Elder Samson M. Cooper; Presiding Elder James H. McLemore, Rev. Nathaniel Colvin III, Presiding Elder Charles Holmes (for a brief interim), Rev. Dr. Steven A. Jackson and our current Pastor, Rev. Dr. Dale B. Snyder.

 Excerpted from materials of: Presiding Elder W.S.
 Hopson, Lois Lee Dorsey, and Church Historian, Betty Lee Moore